TrovoLtd/TrovoWebsite/src/TrovoWebsite/TrovoWebsite/Content/Agile_AntiPatterns.md

 * Who act heroically (see above).
 * Who simply don't know how to build code-bases that are easy to change in future (I've lost count of the numbers of highly-paid engineers I've worked with who *don't know what interfaces are for*).

+\* There's nothing wrong per-se about either of these concepts but there's a time and a place, you know?

-Such ne'er-do-wells will most likely march you away from anything good at a rapid pace.
+Such ne'er-do-wells will most likely march you away from anything good, at a rapid pace that's easy to confuse with "progress".
 Knowledge about the things you would have been better off doing in the first place will emerge eventually though, at which point they won't want to re-do all the stuff they've built so far.
 So they'll try and bend / break what they've done up to that point to better fit reality.
 This [causes more Technical Debt](https://youtu.be/d2Ddo8OV7ig?si=mp9oGFX-sCv4nwQ6) than any other factor.

-\* There's nothing wrong per-se about either of these concepts but there's a time and a place, you know?

 ### Designers